-The 80’s were a strange and scary time for comics.
-Any title that was deemed as not popular were condemned to receive the “All New All Different” revamp treatment and the Justice League unfortunately fell into that category.
+The 80’s were a peculiar and scary time for comics.
+Any title that was deemed not popular was condemned to receive the “All New All Different” revamp treatment and the Justice League unfortunately fell into that category.
 Lagging behind the Teen Titans and The Legion of Super Heroes in popularity and sales longtime writer Gerry Conway wanted to match their popularity with a new younger looking Justice League.
-What resulted was very gag-worthy.
-Start with the removal of popular more established members and replacing them with some of the worst character designs in history, Aquaman one of the least popular Justice League members stepping up as leader, and relocating to Detroit FRIGGIN DETROIT!!!!!
+What resulted was very gag-worthy and that’s putting it mildly.
+Start with the removal of popular more established members and replacing them with some of the worst character designs in history, then having Aquaman one of the least popular Justice League members stepping up as leader, and relocating to Detroit FRIGGIN DETROIT!!!!!
 This obviously didn’t sit sell with readers and effectively killed the original Justice League of America after a 27 year run.

 2. Superman Red & Blue

 If you thought the 80’s were a trying time for comics the 90’s were astronomically worse.
 Nothing was safe and every character you could possibly care about was drastically altered in unforgivable ways.
 Superman was the whipping boy of this era having gone through multiple cringe-worthy changes and updates.
 He was killed only to be brought back a year later with a mullet.
 But the worst offender has got to be Superman Red and Blue.
 DC just decides one day to take it’s most iconic hero strip him of everything that made him great, and replace his powers with crappy energy based ones.
 If that wasn’t enough they had the nerve to split him in two and give the readers a 2nd helping of this crap-fest.
 Needless to say DC fixed this error and re-united the two Supermen once it was realized how craptacular this idea was.